 This example demonstrates what all the legacy manufacturers are doing.
 They are slowly moving to BEV and are counting on the popularity of the gasoline versions of each model to help “sell” the idea.

 Mitsubishi/Nissan has two electric models.
-The Nissan Leaf has a price point of $29,990 and some self-driving features (which they’re calling ProPilot Assist) depending on the model.
+The Nissan Leaf has a price point of $29,990.
+It also has some self-driving features (which they’re calling ProPilot Assist) depending on the model.

-The Renault Zoe is only $23,496 making it the most affordable on the road with a decent driving range of 250 miles listed as it’s range.
-Tests of that number showed a more realistic range of 186 miles in the summer and 124 when tested in winter.
+The Renault Zoe is only $23,496 making it the most affordable on the road.
+With a decent driving range of 250 miles listed as it’s range.
+Tests of that number showed a more realistic range of 186 miles in the summer and 124 in winter.
 It’s Europe’s number one selling EV.